KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/Measures/Education/README.md

 Decision history:

-I have three variables for both maternal and paternal education, years 0-12 coded as continuous, education beyond high school coded as ordinal, and an indicator for missingness (since this is a significant % of the sample).
+I use three variables for both maternal and paternal education, years 0-12 coded as continuous, education beyond high school coded as ordinal, and an indicator for missingness (since this is a significant % of the sample).

 This was decision made my Audra Gold, Maria Glymour, and Sarah Ackley.